micahcochran/micahcochran.net/source/resume/index.md

                     <span itemprop="name">City of Athens, Alabama</span>
                     <link itemprop="sameAs" href="https://www.athensalabama.us/">
                 </div> Engineering Services and Community Development Department.</li>
             <li>Accomplishments: Migrated many maps from paper to online interactive maps.
-Programmed a Python script that automated routine GIS data requests reducing the processing time by 1 hour; a script that created a combined municipal limits layer from multiple GIS source; and software which would use PDF applications to create agendas and notices.
+Programmed a Python script that automated routine <abbr title="Geographic Information Systems">GIS</abbr> data requests reducing the processing time by 1 hour; a script that created a combined municipal limits layer from multiple <abbr title="Geographic Information Systems">GIS</abbr> source; and software which would use PDF applications to create agendas and notices.
 Migrated applications from paper to electronic PDFs.
 Moved site plan review to digital review and moved to digital document signing.
 Served as City liaison to <abbr title="Federal Emergency Management Agency">FEMA</abbr> during declared disasters in 2011 and 2014.
 Contracted three aerial photography flights for a multi-department/agency Consortium.
             </li>
             <li>Regular duties included approving plans based on city regulations and
             communicating with developers about regulations and maintaining Geospatial databases.</li>